 “What’s your name?” he asked.

 The question caught her off guard.
 Why does he want to know?
-I guess that’s not too bad.
+I guess that’s not too bad if it makes him go away.
 “Olivia,” she called out.

 “OK, Olivia, call me Ben, Skulker, whatever,” he yelled through the door.
 “You really just wanna keep shoutin’?
 Or do you wanna open the door so we can talk face to face?”